zoes-full-stack/portfolio/projectlist/AntiPlasti.md

 - [Digital Ocean](https://github.com/antiplasti/Anti-Plasti-System) is used as a server to install the necessary requirements, and train the image recognition model.
 - A [raspberry pi](), mounted with a camera, wrapped in a buoy, uses the server to send images and calls on the image recognition model to detect oceanic pollution.

-The image and location of that pollution is sent to the AntiPlasti web app via the Firebase Database.
+The image and location of that pollution is sent to the **AntiPlasti** web app via the **Firebase Database**.
 This will notify the government and community where the pollution occurs and result in the removal of this pollution leading to cleaner, safer areas and also reducing climate change via reducing the emission of greenhouse gases from the breakdown of plastics.

 ## Features